 The Planning Board shall fix a time, within 62 days from the day the Board deems complete an application for a Special Use permit or site plan approval is made, for the hearing of any matter referred to under this section.
-It shall give public notice of such hearing at least five (5) days prior to it in a newspaper of general circulation in the Town and decide upon the application within 62 days after such hearing.
-Notices of major hearings shall be provided, by the applicant, using the same notice used in the public advertisement, to all adjacent property owners as identified in the latest tax assessment records of the Town of Rochester, including those for properties on the opposite side of any public or private road.
+For the purposes of this code an application shall be deemed complete either upon specific resolution and majority affirmative vote or upon the scheduling of a public hearing.
+The deeming of an application as complete shall not preclude the Planning Board from requiring additional studies or information.
+It shall give public notice of such hearing at least five (5) days prior to it in a newspaper of general circulation in the Town and decide upon the application within 62 days after the close of such hearing.
+Notices of major hearings shall be provided using the same notice used in the public advertisement, to all property owners within 500 feet of the parcel boundary as identified in the latest tax assessment records of the Town of Rochester, including those for properties on the opposite side of any public or private road.
 Such notice shall be given by the Town at the expense of the applicant by regular mail postmarked at least seven calendar days in advance of such hearing.
 Such notice shall explain the approval requested and the rights of all landowners to both subdivide land and offer public input on applications.
 The Planning Board shall be authorized to waive this requirement where it is determined by the Board that adjoiners have otherwise been afforded reasonable notice of such hearing as evidenced by their appearance at or knowledge of such hearing.
 No hearing shall be delayed where the Board determines the Town has made reasonable attempts to notify all interested parties as provided herein.
 It shall not, however, grant approval before a decision has been made with respect to environmental impacts pursuant to SEQRA.
 The decision of the Planning Board shall be filed in the office of the Town Clerk and a copy thereof mailed to the applicant within five (5) business days after such decision is rendered.